-Well momma, you’ve come to the right place.
+Well mama, you’ve come to the right place.
 As a labor and delivery nurse, I get asked a lot about what to do to prevent thrush while breastfeeding and, if it happens, what to do about it.

-What is thrush and what causes it?
+What is breastfeeding thrush and what causes it?

 It goes without saying that thrush while breastfeeding can be very common.
 Thrush breastfeeding can be disconcerting at best, and painful at its worst.